 That’s why it’s so important to not only sleep in the correct position to minimise back pain, but also to choose a mattress that’s right for you.
 With so many options on offer and so many (apparently conflicting) opinions about which one is best suited to easing lower back pain, it can be difficult to know where to start.

-This article aims to dispense with the jargon and condense all of that information into one handy, easy-to-read guide on how to choose your ideal mattress, as well as some concrete pointers in the right direction.
+This article aims to dispense with the jargon and condense all of that information into one handy, easy-to-read guide on how to choose your ideal mattresses for back pain, as well as some concrete pointers in the right direction.

 Support is key